rose-compiler/rose/projects/RosePolly/README.md

+# **RosePolly**
+A polyhedral compilation framework that is designed to be a modular and extensible API as opposed to a monolithic executable.
+As a result, users are encouraged to synthesize custom compilation, analysis and profiling flows and passes using the well-defined layered class hierarchy of RosePolly.

 ## TODO
+1. Implement a Cloog-to-RoseIR pass

-1. Make the "detect_hyperplane_properties" a RosePolly member.
+2. Make the "detect_hyperplane_properties" a RosePolly member.
 Get h_types and l_types from the
    sequential schedule as well.

-2. Propagate maps to symbol table entries using the pollyMath interface
+3. Propagate maps to symbol table entries using the pollyMath interface

-3. Remove "normalize_matrices" method from the permutability cst method -> it is isl_specific
+4. Remove "normalize_matrices" method from the permutability cst method -> it is isl_specific

 ## Dependencies